GaiusSensei/SCP-TCG/Appendix/Appendix 1 - Redacted Cardlist.md

 ---
 No. of Cards: 56
 No. of Subsets: 1
-Effect Keywords: Passive, Unique, Anomaly Level, K-Class "Site Shutdown" Scenario, Uncontained, Secured, Activate, Deactivate & Neutralize.
-These effects are collectively known as "Evergreen" Keywords.
+Effect Keywords: Passive, Unique, Anomaly Level, K-Class "Site Shutdown" Scenario, Uncontained, Unsecured, Activate, Deactivate & Neutralize.
+These effects are collectively known as the Common Keywords.
 Card Tags: Anomaly, Keter, Euclid, Safe, Personnel, Item & Specialist.
-These tags are collectively known as "Evergreen" Tags.
+These tags are collectively known as the Common Tags.

 Cardlist
 ---